 Therefore, “Winning Communication” can be defined as being heard and understood.
 For “Winning Communication” to take place your message needs to not only be heard (or read) but the intended effect of that communication also needs to be achieved.

 Keep in mind communication is in fact “response you get”.
 How effective you are communicating is more about what is “heard” than what is “said”.
 Often times we find ourselves saying, “But this is what I said” but if the person who responded didn’t “get it” then the responsibility of poor communication falls onto the person who said it.

 Stay tuned for Part Two when I will share some of the wrong ways to avoid when communicating and the “C”s of communication.

 David Hanscom, Director of Entertainment for Y?
-Entertainment Event Services and Success Story of the Body by dub Challenge.
-David has helped his companies earn over a Million Dollars during his career and is acknowledged as an industry expert both locally and nationally.
-He started his career working for A.F.R.T.S.
+Entertainment and co-founder of Spirit Strong, a non-profit organization committed to inspiring and empowering challenged athletes and individuals with disabling injuries.
+He is acknowledged as an industry expert both locally and nationally.
+He began his career working for A.F.R.T.S.
 (Armed Forces Radio and Television Services) during High School, while living in Bermuda.
 David has also worked in a variety of entertainment fields including radio, television (music video show production), record company street teams and concert/event promotion & management firms.